vmilovanovicc/ekslab/README.md

 The workflow (`.github/workflows/deploy-eks-lab.yml`) is triggered manually via `workflow_dispatch` with an `action` input (`apply` or `destroy`).

-**Apply** runs as two sequential jobs, gated to the repository owner:
+**Apply** runs as two sequential jobs.
+The plan job is gated to the repository owner, and the apply job cannot run unless that plan job succeeds:

 1. **Plan**: inits, checks formatting, validates, plans, and uploads the plan artifact (1-day retention).
 Only runs when `action = apply` and the actor is the repository owner.
-2. **Apply**: downloads the plan artifact and applies it with `-auto-approve`.
-Runs after `plan` succeeds *and* the plan reported real changes, so it is skipped whenever `plan` is skipped, fails, or is a no-op.
+2. **Apply**: after the protected `aws-deploy` environment is approved, downloads and decrypts the saved plan artifact and applies that exact plan with `-auto-approve`.
+The job runs only after the plan job succeeds.
+A no-op plan may still reach the apply job, where Terraform completes without making changes.

 **Destroy** runs as a single job.
 It requires `action = destroy`, the actor to be the repository owner, and `confirm_destroy` typed as exactly `destroy`.